tusharlock10/tj/README.md

 What's new in version 2.6.0-> Removed some bugs, now you can send binary files and text files, both as an email attachment.

+What's new in version 2.6.1-> Removed print statement from pinput(...) function.
+I know, it sounds funny as pinput(...) is designed not to show passwords!
+Added try-except in import pyAecCrypt statement.